bluefishjs/bluefish/docs/learn/tutorial-1-intro.md

 render(Diagram, document.getElementById("app"));
 ```

+We've (i) added a `StackV` relation (similar to `StackH`) to vertically stack the text and circle.
+This relation
+contains (ii) a `Text` mark and (iii) a _`Ref` element_ that selects the Mercury circle.

 Let's walk through this carefully.
-First we give the Mercury circle a name so we can refer to it:
+First we give the Mercury circle a name so we can refer to it later:

 ```tsx
 Circle({ r: 15, fill: "#EBE3CF", "stroke-width": 3, stroke: "black" }), // [!code --]